chrisjwaddell/blue-moon/README.md

 ``
 { day: 5 }
 `` \
-Refers to the 5th of each month.
+Refers to the 5th of the current month.

 ``{ day: 25, month: 3 }`` \
 Means 25th of March every year.